dylan-chong/star-trek-bridge-commander-hacks/README.md

 ## TODO

+- Feature: Implement button for ability status
-- Implement sending ship modifications across stream
+- Feature: Implement sending ship modifications across stream
     - This will fix:
         - Client wall does not get scaled
         - When a client uses Nova, drones to not target anything
+        - When a client launches nuke, speed is not set on server
     - Need to:
         - Mission6.py
             - Add a new custom message type belo `AI_LIST_MESSAGE =`